Epic of Gilgamesh: Tablet ten

-Gilgamesh meets alewife Siduri, who assumes that he is a murderer or thief because of his disheveled appearance.
-Gilgamesh tells her about the purpose of his journey.
+Gilgamesh meets alewife Siduri in her pub.
+First she assumes that he would be a murderer or thief because of his disheveled appearance, but Gilgamesh tells her about the purpose of his journey.
 She attempts to dissuade him from his quest, but sends him to Urshanabi the ferryman, who will help him cross the sea to Utnapishtim.
 Gilgamesh, out of spontaneous rage, destroys the stone charms that Urshanabi keeps with him.
-He tells him his story, but when he asks for his help, Urshanabi informs him that he has just destroyed the objects that can help them cross the Waters of Death, which are deadly to the touch.
+Gilgamesh tells his story, but when he asks for help, Urshanabi informs him that he has just destroyed the objects that can help them cross the Waters of Death, which are deadly to the touch.
 Urshanabi instructs Gilgamesh to cut down 120 trees and fashion them into punting poles.
 When they reach the island where Utnapishtim lives, Gilgamesh recounts his story, asking him for his help.
 Utnapishtim reprimands him, declaring that fighting the common fate of humans is futile and diminishes life's joys.